 Ghost Theme Structure & Organization

 Ghost Theme Structure.
-Guide for organizing files and folders in a Ghost Themes.
+Guide for organizing files and folders in Ghost themes.
 Basics of a Ghost Theme with optional and required files.

 Norbert